AryaDavidsonA/MISCHIEF/README.md

     Enter your choice here : 2
     Enter the image for decode : hidden.png
-    Your image decoded successfully, the image encrypted from  hidden.png  and saved as saved.png!!!
+    Your image decoded successfully from hidden.png  and saved as saved.png!!!

 6.Here, you can see image has been decoded and saved as 'saved.png'.